 Release shutter without card – OFF.
 You’ll only forget putting a card in your camera once to wish you had turned this option on.
 Nothing like catching that perfect sunset, that perfect smile, or the rare bird flying through and not having anything to show for this.

 Image Review – set this to the shortest possible length you’re willing to set it.
 I have mine set to 2 seconds.
 The longer this is set the shorter time your battery is going to last.
 Its also a good practice to avoid reviewing every photo you take.
-Once your composition is dialed in via your histogram, trust your eye.
+Once your exposure is dialed in via your histogram, and you like your composition, trust your eye.

 Mirror Lockup – OFF/ON.
 I set this when shooting any sort of long exposure shots when I’m locked down on the tripod and want to do everything possible to minimize camera shake.
 Using LiveView also achieves this useful step in ensuring sharp photos.

 Long exp. noise reduction – OFF.
-Some people might be tempted to turn this on for long exposures over 60 seconds, instead just put your lens cap on and shoot one dark frame to use in Photoshop for the same effect.
+Some people might be tempted to turn this on for long exposures over 60 seconds, instead just put your lens cap on and shoot a single dark frame to use in Photoshop for the same effect.
 Only consider turning it on if you are going to be changing your exposure settings very frequently and don’t mind effectively doubling each exposure time (and missing any shots that come up in the gaps).
+If you’re planing to shoot star trails, absolutely don’t forget to leave this in the Off position.

 Grid Display – 3×3+diag – this is the grid shown on the LCD screen in LiveView.
 3×3 will display the rule-of-thirds, I’ve recently added the diagonals to the display which gives an additional visual guide.